-The Kentucky Enslaved Church Records Database
+The Kentucky Enslaved Church Records Project

 During the slavery era in Kentucky, many religious institutions kept records that mentioned the names of enslaved people.
 Sometimes they were simply listed in church registers as part of the household of its members.
 And sometimes it meant that enslaved people were included in the various religious rites of that religion (e.g. baptism, confirmation, marriage, death).